-For more information on vascular parkinsonism please visit the EPDA website.
+For more information on vascular parkinsonism please visit Parkinson’s Europe website.

 Did George HW Bush have Parkinson’s?